ansarrafique/ontology-sync/README.md

     docker run -d -p 3000:3000 --name ontology-sync-frontend ontology-sync-frontend
     ```

 The front-end will be accessible at `http://localhost:3000`.
-It provides a under-friendly interface to search an ontology by id.
+It provides a user-friendly interface to search an ontology by id.
+If the ontology is found in the database or in the Ontology Lookup Service (OLS), the details of the ontology will be displayed.
+Otherwise, **Error: Ontology not found** is displayed.

 ## Unit and Integration Tests